likhity/cfg-parser/README.md

 The program will wait for the grammar from standard input.

-The grammar should be inputted in this format:
+The program expects a Grammar in this format:

+Grammar -> Rule-list HASH
+Rule-list -> Rule Rule-list | Rule
+Rule -> ID ARROW Right-hand-side STAR
+Right-hand-side -> Id-list | ε
+Id-list -> ID Id-list | ID

+The ID, STAR, HASH, and ARROW tokens are defined as follows:

+ID = letter (letter | digit)*
+STAR = '*'
+HASH = '#'
+ARROW = '->'

-For each rule, you specify it as leftHandSideSymbol -> rightHandSideSymbol(s) *
+So basically for each rule, you specify it as

+leftHandSideSymbol -> rightHandSideSymbol(s) *

 The star '*' signals the end of the rule's definition.

 After you have specifed all rules, input a hash '#' to signal the end of the grammar.
-Then, press Ctrl+D to signal end of input.
+Then, press `Ctrl`+`D` to signal end of input.

+The program will then output the requested information about the grammar.

 You can either choose to input your own grammar like this or test the program using the automated test script `test_p3.sh` by doing:
 ```bash